 Bioindividuality in practice

-In order to truly practice the principles of bioindividuality we really need to understand the concept of what—in the Functional Nutrition Lab community—we call “what’s going on in there?”
+In order to truly practice the principles of bioindividuality we need to understand the concept of what—in the Functional Nutrition Alliance community—we call “what’s going on in there?”

 Though we all primarily have the same organs and glands, we each have a unique operation manual due to the cumulative life experiences and exposures we’ve had—a beautifully knit web of genetics, history and choices.